 The Lord heals us not just because He is kind, but beyond that, those who experience miraculous healing have a work to do, and restored health enables them to accomplish that work.
 Again, spiritual considerations take preeminence over temporal convenience.
 (The Lord will actually give us weaknesses and flaws if it will further our spiritual, eternal progression; see Ether 12:27.)

 Healings are usually temporary.
 Jesus raised the dead back to life during His mortal ministry, but it was to mortal life—He was the first Person to be resurrected, His spirit and body permanently reunited.
 We want health and restoration of limbs and organs, but to what end?
 It is better to die and be resurrected than to live forever in this telestial state.
 Unwelcome as death often is, delaying death indefinitely would interrupt our eternal progression.
-Mortal life ends according to God
+Mortal life ends according to God’s time table, ultimately.

 Forgiveness With Healing